Naurican/ai-case-study/README.md

 ## Business Activities

 * What specific problem is the company or project trying to solve?
-Contract analysis.
+* Contract analysis.
 Reducing time and costs of contract analysis.
+They also made deals managing software to improve the deal processes.

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)
 * HTML5, jQuery, and Google Analytics, according to G2 Stack.
+Also NLP and machine learning

 ## Landscape